hK04/QuantumRooks-Queens/README.md

 # QuantumRooks-Queens
-A notebook with solution for 3 Rooks problem _given to us by RQC_ (To find all combinations how to put 3 Rooks on 3*3 field)
+A notebook with a solution for 3 Rooks problem _given to us by RQC_ (To find all combinations how to put 3 Rooks on 3*3 field)

 __It was created with Ivanov.
 D support__